 AirPods are great when you're stationary, or when you're dancing, or even when you're rushing through people and streets to make your train.
 However, they're not always the best for running.

-This isn't because they fly out of your ears as you're bobbing up and down trails in the Hollywood Hills, but because of swear.
-We've found that if you sweat from your ears then the AirPods, in all of their plastic and smooth glory, will get a bit slippery and fall out.
+This isn't because they fly out of your ears as you're bobbing up and down trails in the Hollywood Hills, but because of sweat.
+We've found that if you sweat from your ears then the AirPods, in all of their plastic and smooth glory, will get a bit slippery and dislodge.

 So if you sweat near your ears a lot, you'll maybe want to avoid the AirPods for your run and go with something that hooks in a little better.

 Yes and no. In theory, AirPods are absolutely easy to lose.
 They're small, and if you drop them they could easily bounce under a bed or, worse, somewhere you can't get them back from.
 However, for the most part, if they're not in your ear they're probably going to be in the charging case.

 If you do drop them, or fall asleep with them on and they fall off into a nook or cranny, you can always use the Find my iPhone app to locate them.
 Once you do find them, you can also make them emit a sound to help you locate where they are.

 For the most part, AirPods will keep a pretty solid connection to your phone - iPhone specifically.
 However, we've found that when we're outside and slip our phone into our back pocket, the connection is sometimes choppy.